History of GD

-Today, we are focused on continuing the growth of General Dynamics by delivering on our promises to our customers and through a “Back to Basics” approach, with a relentless focus on operations and continuous improvement, expanding margins, increasing earnings and return on invested capital and disciplined capital deployment.
+Today, we are focused on continuing the growth of General Dynamics by delivering on our promises to our customers and through a relentless focus on operations and continuous improvement, expanding margins, increasing earnings and return on invested capital and disciplined capital deployment.

 Major acquisitions and divestitures that have shaped the company